Precious Metals Sales Tax By State

 Threshold: Precious metals portion of transaction must equal or exceed $2,000

-Calculation Method: Exemption applies to qualifying precious metals subtotal, not entire order total
+Calculation Method: Exemption applies to the subtotal of qualifying precious metals products, not the entire order total.
+Non-qualifying items (like accessories or copper) do not count toward the threshold.

 California maintains a threshold-based exemption system where the precious metals portion of a transaction must meet or exceed $2,000 to qualify for sales tax exemption.
 This calculation is based on the subtotal of qualifying precious metals products before shipping and handling charges.